harrymayr/Zendure-HA/README.md

 - Get telemetry data from your Hyper 2000
 - Home assistant smart mode, based on P1 meter sensor name

+### 1.0.10 (2025-03-06) ALPHA

+- Add PowerManager + smart distribution of the available current over the different phases and in proportion to the number of batteries
+- Manual mode
+- Tried to add SolarFlow 800.

 ### 1.0.9 (2025-03-04) ALPHA

 - Update the AC Mode